Cream Cheese Muffins

 (Note: this is a quick description; the full recipe is at the bottom of the page)

-• Fold the dry ingredients into the wet, and use a spatula to stir until just combined.
-Don’t beat, and try not to over-stir.
+• Next, add the dry ingredients to the wet ingredients, then use a spatula to stir until just combined; a few lumps are ok.
+Don’t over-stir.

-• Fill your muffin cups, bake, and ENJOY!
+• Fill your muffin cups, bake for about 15 minutes, and ENJOY!

-Note: bake the muffins for the first 5 minutes at a high temperature, then reduce the temperature for the rest of the baking time.
+Note: Bake the muffins for the first 5 minutes at a high temperature, then reduce the temperature for the remaining baking time.
 This initial hot burst lifts the muffins, creating a solid dome, while baking at a lower temperature for the rest of the time cooks the center.

 Ingredients and substitutions